 Like all my patterns, there is a ‘how-to’ photograph next to each step and you are guided a little at a time through every stage.
 The pattern has both inches and centimetre measurements.
 It is designed to be easy to follow: you are not expected to be a quilting expert before you start!

-And remaining with the red theme, here’s the artwork for my latest fabric design:
+And remaining with warm colours, here’s the artwork for my latest fabric design:

-The challenge was to design a ‘post-apocalyptic toile'(!), so to see the explanation and to view the design in repeat, you will have to click here (the design will appear in my on-line studio from Thursday 22nd October).
+The challenge was to design a ‘post-apocalyptic toile'(!), so to see the explanation and to view the design in repeat, click here.